hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > A rabble, only fit to grace a fair.
 >
-> A fight's as usual now at such a ball,
+> A fight is as usual now at such a ball,
 >
-> As to see herrings reta'l'd at a stall.
+> As to see herrings retailed at a stall.
 >
 > Bel.
 You from their titles really might expect
 >